nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 You can also jump to a given page.

-Whenever using the connector, if you want to perform a search, you can choose **Search** from the Nuxeo CC Connector panel fly out menu, or just click on the Search widget.
+Whenever using the Connector, if you want to perform a search, you can choose **Search** from the Nuxeo CC Connector panel fly out menu, or just click on the Search widget.

 To see more information about the object, double click the thumbnail to see more information.
 Each object comes with a detail view containing: